dgpost usage

 than one command can be specified for each of the keywords (i.e. it’s possible to

-multiple files, apply several transform
+load multiple files, apply several transform functions, etc.).
+Detailed

 syntax of each of the above steps is further described in the documentation of each

-of the keywords within the dgpost.utils
+of the keywords within the dgpost.utils module.

 dgpost as a Python library